openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

   - Same performance tuning (i.e., reserved CPUs).
 - LCA operator must be deployed, version must be compatible with the seed.
 - The OADP operator is installed along with a DataProtectionApplication CR.
 OADP has connectivity to a S3 backend
-- The target cluster must have a dedicated partion configured for `/var/lib/containers`
+- The target cluster must have a dedicated partition configured for `/var/lib/containers`

 ## ImageBasedUpgrade CR